A Russian Imperial Commemorative Cup

 Measures: 10.5 cm high

-This enamelled metal beaker is one of those produced to be distributed to commemorate the Coronation ofthe last Tsar, Nicholas II and Tsarina Alexandra.
-It bears a Tsar's monogram with Cyrillic initials on one side, surmounted by the Imperial crown and with the date 1896 below.
-The other side with Imperial Russian Eagle of the Romanov Dynasty surmounted by the crown.
+This enamelled metal beaker is one of those produced to commemorate the coronation of the last Tsar of Russia Nicholas II (1868-1918) and his wife Tsarina Alexandra Feodorovna (1872-1918).
+They bear the Tsar's monogram in Cyrillic letters on one side, surmounted by the Great Imperial Crown and with the date 1896 below.
+The other side is decorated with Imperial Russian Eagle of the Romanov Dynasty, also surmounted by the Crown.

 Please fill in the information below